SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/CustomGA/README.md

 public Individual initializeIndividual()
 ````
 In this case, all information is stored in the CustomBase.
 N/2 Chromosomes are created.
 Each Chromosome contains 2
-CustomGenes (N Genes that represents where queens are placed).
+CustomGenes (N Genes in total that represents where queens are placed).
 And each CustomGen contains 2 CustomBases.
-This bases
-try to represent the DNA bases, but in our case each one represent one number,the colum or the row numbers.
-These 2
+This bases try to represent the DNA bases, but in our case each one represent one number, the colum or the row numbers.
-bases together represent a coordinate where the Queen is placed.
+These 2 bases together represent a coordinate where the Queen is placed.

 ````mermaid
 flowchart TB